yogurt-foundation/yogurt-css-documentation/docs/layouts/clear.md

 ## Clear

-Utilities for manipulating the wrapping of content around an element.
+Utility for set whether an element is moved below preceding floated elements.

 ### Class